Lucky-Peter's Journey: Performance history

-The opera premièred at Sadler's Wells Theatre on 18 December 1969, conducted by John Barker.
+The opera was premièred by Sadler's Wells Opera at the London Coliseum on 18 December 1969, conducted by John Barker.
 The opera had a planned run of fourteen performances through 26 February 1970, which production run was cut short.
 The performance on 5 February 1970 was broadcast on BBC Radio 3.

 Roles

 Synopsis

-Succinctly, Lucky-Peter's Journey is about a boy's journey of discovery that begins on Christmas Eve, the day he turns 15, when a Good Fairy grants him a wish for anything he desires.
+Lucky-Peter's Journey is about a boy's journey of discovery that begins on Christmas Eve, the day he turns 15, when a Good Fairy grants him a wish for anything he desires.
 Peter had "been locked in a church tower by his father to protect him from the disappointments of life.
 He escapes on Christmas Eve and starts the process of discovering hard truths about power, corruption, vulnerability ... finding redemption in the end, through selfless love."
 This 'journey' has some aspects of a Hero's Journey.

 Librettist Edmund Tracey describes the story he wrote and its characters: "The story of Lucky Peter's Journey starts on Christmas Eve ... in the course of the action [Peter] meets the girl, Lisa, without being able to express selfless emotion for her; acquires great wealth and political power; is offered spurious love and friendship by two professional vamps; tries to give himself up to nature; and finally has recourse to organized religion.
 At no point do these experiences bring him any lasting pleasure and he is reduced, in the last act, to total despair ...
 At this point, when he has experienced everything and found nothing that he values, he has another encounter with Lisa who explains to him 'In this life we receive only what we give' ...
 He suddenly sees clearly the state of his own heart, and is able to express his genuine need for Lisa's love and thus to express his own love for her."